jd2rogers2/presently/NOTES.md

   requirements? (i.e. features of the app)
 + unpurchase button acting really weird on purchases view go to other user's profile and purchase, then return to their profile and purchase another item
++ in a professional setting, how are components used commonly? how are they different in react?

 ----- differences with model app -----